-- Assess Your Post–Divorce Financial Needs – Your post-divorce budget could look very different from your family budget during your marriage.
-Assess your post-divorce financial needs so that you can make informed decisions about property division, alimony, and child support.
+- Assess Your Post–Divorce Financial Needs – Your post-divorce budget could look very different from your family budget during the marriage.
+Assess your post-divorce financial needs to make informed decisions about property division, alimony, and child support.

-- Prioritize Thoroughness Over Efficiency – Preparing for a divorce takes time, and preparations can often be tedious.
-But, as you prepare, it is important to stay focused on being as thorough as possible.
+- Prioritize Thoroughness Over Efficiency – Preparing for divorce takes time, and preparations can often be tedious.
+But, as you prepare, staying focused on being as thorough as possible is important.

-- Consider Changes that May Be On the Horizon – How soon will your children turn 18?
+- Consider Changes That May Be On the Horizon – How soon will your children turn 18?
 Will they be heading to college?
 Could you potentially be looking at a career change?
-If any of these types of major changes are on the horizon, you will want to factor them into your divorce preparations.
+If any major changes are on the horizon, you will want to factor them into your divorce preparations.

 - Prepare a List of Questions – Finally, prepare a list of questions for your divorce attorney.
 There are no bad questions, and you should feel free to ask any questions you may have.